edwinmsarmiento/sqlondockerbook/README.md

 - ***Chapter 9*** walks you through building a custom SQL Server on Windows container image that you can use for standardized deployments.
 - ***Chapter 10*** walks you through building a custom SQL Server on Linux container image.
 - ***Chapter 11*** covers a bit of Docker networking so you can better configure SQL Server on containers for interaction with other applications.
+- ***Appendix A: Building a Personal Lab Environment*** walks you through building a personal lab environment that mimics a real-world, on-premises environment to run Docker containers.

 ## Code Samples